top of page

 The Six Pillars of Self-Esteem (Nathaniel Branden)

-According to Nathaniel Branden theory, Self-Esteem has six pillars, which are:
+According to Nathaniel Branden's theory, self-esteem has six essential pillars:

 How to Strengthen Self-Esteem

-4. Stop comparing yourself to others your only benchmark is your own progress.
+Your only benchmark is your own progress.
+Focus on your journey.

-5. Change your inner dialogue notice the critical voice and respond with compassion.
+Notice the critical voice within you and respond with compassion.

 Self-Compassion and Its Relationship to Self-Esteem